Taekwondo at the 2016 Summer Olympics – Men's 80 kg

-The men's 80 kg Taekwondo competition at the 2016 Summer Olympics was held on 19 August, at the Carioca Arena 3.
+The men's 80 kg taekwondo competition at the 2016 Summer Olympics was held on 19 August, at the Carioca Arena 3.
 This event featured five-time Olympian and three-time Olympic medalist Steven López, representing the United States.
 López has competed in every Olympic game since 2000.
+Cheick Sallah Cissé won the event for Côte d'Ivoire, the country's first Olympic gold.

 Competition format

 The main bracket consisted of a single elimination tournament, culminating in the gold medal match.
 The top eight athletes in each event were seeded so as not to face each other in the preliminary round.
 The remainder of the qualified athletes were drawn randomly on 15 August 2016.
 Two bronze medals were awarded at the Taekwondo competitions.
 A repechage was used to determine the bronze medal winners.
 Every competitor who lost to one of the two finalists competed in the repechage, another single-elimination competition.
 Each semifinal loser faced the last remaining repechage competitor from the opposite half of the bracket in a bronze medal match.